mobilarte/knx-go-examples/README.md

-# Examples for knx-go
+# Basic Examples For knx-go

-This repository contains a collection of examples using the [knx-go](https://github.com/vapourismo/knx-go/) package.
+This repository contains a collection of self-contained examples using the [knx-go](https://github.com/vapourismo/knx-go/) package.

-- **listtypes**: list all available DPT types in knx-go with default values and units.
+- **listtypes**: lists all available datapoint types implemented in knx-go with their default values and units.
+For more information about their usage, please consult the KNX System Specifications.